aarti442/autocomplete-search/README.txt

 Yes, the autocomplete feature is fully responsive and works seamlessly on all devices, including desktops, tablets, and smartphones.

 = Can I add the search box to a widget area? =
 Yes!
-Simply use the [wp_autocomplete] shortcode in a text widget, or use the WordPress Block Editor to add the shortcode block.
+Simply use the [atcl_autocomplete_search] shortcode in a text widget.

 = How do I style the search box? =
 You can style the search box using your theme's custom CSS or by adding your custom styles to the site’s stylesheet.